Ludlamshöhle

-During the night of 18-19 April 1826, this society was suspected (unjustified by anything) of "endangering the state" and was banned.
+During the night of 18–19 April 1826, this society was suspected (unjustified by anything) of "endangering the state" and was banned.
 By order of the Viennese police chief Alois von Persa, more than 30 policemen occupied the inn, arrested those present and confiscated all manuscripts found.
 The private flats of the arrested "Ludlamites" were also searched until the early hours of the morning.
 Some of their members continued to suffer years of spying and other harassment.
 It was precisely this excessive action by the authorities that led to the mythification of the group and its members in the following years.

 A new member had to prove to the amusement of all that he was capable of increasing the pleasure of the society by joining.
 He was then examined in the subjects Ludlam History, Ludlam Finance and Frivolity Science, with several whispering seconds being given to the subject.
 After passing the exam, the new member was given a "Ludlam name" and the "recording song" was sung together.
 Various songs for the society have been preserved by Antonio Salieri, including the texts Es lebe Ludlam and O Gott, o Gott! d´Ludlam ist todt.

 After 1848, an attempt was made to revive the Ludlamshöhle, but it was a failure.

-In 1949, the writers Franz Karl Franchy, Egon Hajek, Theodor Mayer, Friedrich Schreyvogel and Karl Wache joined together in Vienna to form a society called "Neue Ludlamshöhle" which lasted until 1972.
+In 1949, the writers Franz Karl Franchy, Egon Hajek, Theodor Mayer, Friedrich Schreyvogel and Karl Wache joined in Vienna to form a society called "Neue Ludlamshöhle" which lasted until 1972.